-This webpage will guide you through the steps to find these statistics efficiently.
-While Google Sheets offers robust tools, we will also explore why Sourcetable is a better alternative to using Google Sheets.
+This webpage will guide you through the steps to find these statistics in Google Sheets.
+However, we'll also explore why Sourcetable is a better alternative that eliminates the need to learn complex functions and features.

 Google Sheets is ideal for calculating descriptive statistics for small data sets.
 It's quick, convenient, and straightforward.
 For larger data sets, consider using specialized statistical software like R, Tableau, or SPSS.